 Dictatorial CEOs & their Lieutenants - Inside the Executive Suites of Napoleon, Stalin, Ataturk, Mussolini, Hitler and Mao

-Foreword by Bob Johnston, former Governor (Chairman and CEO) of the RBA (Central Bank of Australia)
+FOREWORD by: Bob Johnston, former Governor (Chairman and CEO) of the Reserve Bank of Australia.

 'Jeff Schubert's book is a veritable Who's Who of the dictators who have put their stamp on the world in the past two centuries.
 Taking these dictatorial leaders as examples, the author helps us to become more alert to the darker side of humankind'.

-Professor of Economics, and former Australian Ambassador to China
+Ross Garnaut, Professor of Economics, Australian National University (ANU), former Australian Ambassador to China.

-Tudor's book review can be read on his web-site, Leaders We Deserve (under Links in left side-bar).
-He has also written about "The Schubert Proposition" in relation to Fidel Castro; described Jeff's comments on Vladimir Putin as being "as cogent and insightful as ever"; and referred to Jeff's "powerful critique of the tyrant" in relation to Robert Mugabe (see Links).
+Tudor’s book review can be read on his web-site, Leaders We Deserve (under Links in left side-bar).
+Commenting on Jeff’s psychological profile of Julia Gillard, Tudor wrote: As ever, Jeff supplies fascinating insights into leadership.
+He has also written about “The Schubert Proposition” in relation to Fidel Castro; described Jeff’s comments on Vladimir Putin as being “as cogent and insightful as ever”; and referred to Jeff’s “powerful critique of the tyrant” in relation to Robert Mugabe (see Links).

 'Almost compulsive reading.'